 I find that this is a very common problem among those who struggle with learning difficulties.

 Many are great communicators.
 They can talk and talk and talk.
 But as soon as it comes to getting those ideas down on paper they freeze up.

 They drop their pencils.
 Need a drink of water.
 Need to go to the bathroom.
 Cry.
 Charm.
 Throw a tantrum.
 Whatever they can do to avoid writing.

-Writing is a critical skill.
-We need to lern to express ourselves.
-Without it we'll run into all sorts of problems.
+Writing is a critical skill we need to learn to express ourselves.
+Without it, we'll run into all sorts of problems.
 Getting into a good school or getting a good job is nearly impossible without basic writing skills.

 I know lots of people that avoided lots of opportunities because those opportunities would require a small amount of writing.
 It's terrible to see lives held back like that.
 Just because of a small skill.
 A skill that can be developed with the right knowledge.

 There are several reasons for this problem.
 I'll talk about those in a sec.
 But right now I want to give you a technique for the most common.